kkdai/linebot-helper-python/README.md

 - This provides higher rate limits and better quota management
 - Vertex AI is a paid service - see [pricing](https://cloud.google.com/vertex-ai/pricing)

+**Google Search Grounding:**
+- The intelligent chat feature uses **Vertex AI Grounding with Google Search**
+- This is Google's official RAG (Retrieval-Augmented Generation) solution
+- Automatically searches the web when needed and cites sources
+- No separate Google Custom Search API required for chat feature

 ## Installation

 1. Clone this repository